project-hatohol/hatohol/doc/server/rest-api/items.rst

    * - hostId
      - Specifies a host ID to retrieve items belong to it.
      - Optional
-   * - appName
+   * - itemGroupName
-     - Specifies a name of `Application object`_ to retrieve items belong to it.
+     - Specifies a name of the item group to retrieve items that belong to it.
      - Optional
    * - itemId
      - Specifies an ID of an item to retrieve.